Our Curriculum at St John's C of E Primary School.

 Phonics and Spelling

 A secure phonic knowledge is key to successful reading , writing and spelling.
-Foundation Stage (Reception) and Year 1 undertake Letters and Sounds based phonic sessions every day to practise and develop a range of skills.
+Foundation Stage (Reception) and Year 1 undertake our Systematic Synthetic Phonics based programme (Little Wandle) with phonic sessions every day to practise and develop a range of skills.
 Children are taught to decode, segment and blend words for fluent reading and accurate spelling.

 Once their phonic knowledge is secure, children progress onto the 'No Nonsense Spelling' scheme.
 Through this scheme, children from years 2 - 6 learn and revise the spelling rules from the National Curriculum (2014).